Nickchapman3773/Uranium-Fever/README.md

 # <p align=center>Updating Uranium Fever</p>
 - Reinstall the list from the Wabbajack tool and enable the "Overwrite Installation" checkbox.
-- Reapply the BSA Decompressor as instructed above.

 # <p align=center>FAQ</p>
 - Crashing - I am crashing, what can I do to fix it?